Hiranyaloka/mt-plugin-moredata/README.markdown

 ## SETTING THE VARIABLES IN YOUR TEMPLATES ##

+Place this in your template code to store and/or output the data.
+For arrays and hashes, you will definitely want to capture the data in an MT variable.
+For a simple string variable, setting an intermediate MT variable is unnecessary.

+Here we set the variables:

     <mt:MoreData moredata="first_name","array" setvar="first_name_a">
     <mt:MoreData moredata="last_name","hash" setvar="last_name_h">
     <mt:MoreData moredata="say_yes","string" setvar="say_yes_s">

 `mt:MoreData` is the tag containing your data strings. `moredata` is the modifier which detects and parses the data.
 The modifier arguments `"first_name","array"` indicates which data section we wish to capture, and the data type, respectively.

 If no format (array, hash, or string) is given, the blog default is used.
 The default default is "string".
+(The default format and the open and close tags are configurable in the plugin settings.)
+So for a string variable, the following template code will output the string:

+    <mt:MoreData moredata="say_yes"> # outputs "Why, certainly!"

 You may want to review the [Movable Type](http://www.movabletype.org/documentation/appendices/tags/var.html) or [Melody](https://github.com/openmelody/melody/wiki/tags-var) documentation of the `mt:Var` tag with arrays and hashes.
 Once we have set the array, hash, or string variables, using them is purely Movable Type syntax.
 Therefore the following examples are just pure Movable Type syntax which I include here as a review.

 ## USING THE VARIABLES ##

+Let's use the
 ### Array via loop:

     <mt:Loop name="first_name_a">